h2non/bootstrap-sass-src/README.md

 SASS Bootstrap's docs are built using [Jekyll](http://jekyllrb.com) and hosted on [GitHub Pages](http://pages.github.com/).
 To view the [Sass Bootstrap Docs](http://alademann.github.io/sass-bootstrap/) locally, you'll need to [install Jekyll](https://github.com/mojombo/jekyll/wiki/install) to run a local server.

-### Running Jekyll Docs locally alongside Sass / Compass
+### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v1.x).
-2. Install Sass and Compass by running `gem install sass && gem install compass`. (may have to use admin priveledges)
-3. Install Grunt dependencies by running `npm install -g grunt-cli && npm install`. (may have to use admin priveledges)
-4. Run `grunt dev` - and everything will compile, and be watched... complete with Live Reload functionality!
-(Requires browser extensions)
+1. From the Sass Bootstrap directory, run our handy setup script: `./setup.sh`
+2. From the root Sass Bootstrap directory, run `jekyll serve` in the command line.
+  - **Windows users:** run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
-5. Open [http://localhost:9001](http://localhost:9001) in your browser, and voila.
+3. Open <http://localhost:9001> in your browser, and voila.

-### Install Grunt
+Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+## Compiling CSS and JavaScript

 Sass Bootstrap uses [Grunt](http://gruntjs.com/) with convenient methods for working with the framework.
 It's how we compile our code, run tests, and more.
 To use it, install the required dependencies as directed and then run some Grunt commands.

+### Install Grunt

 From the command line:

 1. Install `grunt-cli` globally with `npm install -g grunt-cli`.
-2. Install the [necessary local dependencies](package.json) via `npm install`
+2. Navigate to the root Sass Bootstrap directory, then run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.

 When completed, you'll be able to run the various Grunt commands provided from the command line.